Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 The result of this process is typically a range of volatility estimates: one per comparable company, possibly across multiple lookback windows.
 The appraiser selects a representative figure -- often the median or mean -- and documents their reasoning.
 That documented reasoning is part of what supports the independent appraisal safe harbor.

-Implied Volatility: When and Why Appraisers Use It
+When and Why Do Appraisers Use Implied Volatility?

 Implied volatility is derived from the market prices of traded options on publicly listed companies.
 Rather than calculating volatility from historical stock prices, implied volatility solves the Black-Scholes equation backward: given the market price of an option and all other known inputs, what volatility assumption produces that price?
 The answer is the market's current expectation of future volatility, priced into the options market.